Base64 Encoder & Decoder

 Is my data safe here?

 Yes.
-All encoding and decoding happens in your browser.
-No data is sent to any server.
+All encoding and decoding happens in your browser using JavaScript.
+No data is sent to any server, and nothing is stored or logged.